-What Can a Handyman Do in Sevierville, Tennessee?
+What Can a Handyman Do Without a License in Sevierville, Tennessee?

 In Sevierville (Sevier County), most “handyman” work can be done without a Tennessee contractor license as long as each job stays under Tennessee’s contractor-license threshold and you do not perform regulated trade work (electrical/plumbing/HVAC) that requires a separate license.
 You will still typically need a City of Sevierville and/or Sevier County business license (business tax license) based on where the work is performed, and you may need building permits even when you are license-exempt at the state level.